 The later onset of osteo-arthritis in my legs and spine and heart trouble led to progressive mobility problems.
 This led to the consequent and most unwelcome difficulties with personal care and independent living, placing quite a significant burden upon my wife.

-Through Cumbria Police Federation, I was directed to the Police Benevolent Fund
+Through Cumbria Police Federation, I was directed to the Police Benevolent Fund and the possibility of practical assistance to make my daily needs more manageable.

 Through expert guidance and the excellent support of Paul Senior, I was able to make a successful application for financial support to install a ground floor wetroom in my house, which previously had only an upstairs bathroom/toilet.